Fattcat/esp8266-ProMicro-Joystick/README.md

 - D8 -> TX0
 - D7 -> RX1

+## Led Status
+- if led is blinking fast, it mens D1 mini trying to connect to esp32 WiFi
+- if lights stable, it means connetion is OK

 ### Please support my job with Github Star
 ## Upload codes and u re ready to go :D